Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 1 Februari 2025 12.46.22 UTC
+- WIB: Sabtu, 1 Februari 2025 13.30.09 UTC
-- WITA: Sabtu, 1 Februari 2025 13.46.22 UTC
+- WITA: Sabtu, 1 Februari 2025 14.30.09 UTC
-- WIT: Sabtu, 1 Februari 2025 14.46.22 UTC
+- WIT: Sabtu, 1 Februari 2025 15.30.09 UTC

 Kutipan Inspiratif:
-"The secret to success is to know something nobody else knows."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: success
+Kategori: motivational